-Summary : Enjoy a people-to-people program featuring seven nights aboard boutique sailing yacht Le Ponant and enriching on-shore connections with Cuban residents.
+Summary : Enjoy the best of both worlds on this culture-rich program that combines seven nights of ocean cruising aboard a boutique sailing yact with full days of meaningful connections with Cuban residents.
 Visit schools, snorkel in a marine park and meet and interact with local dancers, musicians and singers, and enjoy the hospitality of Havana's first five-star hotel.

 Activities : Birding, Culture, Snorkeling